 Service user rights · You have the right to complain about a disability service provider · You have the right to make an anonymous complaint · You have the right to know how to make a complaint and to be provided with appropriate assistance to make a complaint.

-Service user responsibilities · You are responsible for providing Disability Services Commissioner (DSC) with information to help us understand your concerns and handle a complaint · We ask that you tell us if it’s okay for us to proceed with the complaint and: oto inform a service provider about your complaint oto request information about you from service providers and other agencies.
+Service user responsibilities · You are responsible for providing Disability Services Commissioner (DSC) with information to help us understand your concerns and handle a complaint · We ask that you tell us if it’s okay for us to proceed with the complaint and: o to inform a service provider about your complaint o to request information about you from service providers and other agencies.